 Per the SBA, applicants can be approved relatively quickly and expect to have funds in their account within 2 to 3 weeks.

 - How to Apply:

 PPP loans are available through August 8th, 2020.

 This financing option is forgivable for amounts spent on the approved use of funds during the 8-week period following the receival of funds.

 However, this cannot exceed the principal of the loan.
 In addition, the amount of loan forgiveness will be reduced if the business’s number of full-time employees decreases.
 Loan forgiveness will also be reduced if salaries and wages decrease after loan origination.
-If the business can resume full-time employment and salaries by June 30th, this reduction won’t apply.

 The PPP has a 6-month deferral, but interest will continue to accrue during this time.
-The SBA will provide additional directions to lenders about deferment guidelines by April 27th.